Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### pageZoom

-The initial zoom fit to use for modes `Edit Pages` or `Add Signatures`.
+The initial zoom fit to use for modes `Edit Pages` or `Add Signature`.
 The allowed values are either `fitHeight` or `fitWidth`.
 Fit height adjusts the document so the entire height is visible.
 Fit width adjusts the document so the entire width is visible.

 Default value: `fitWidth`